PiratePaprika/dolphin-xxhsum/README.md

 Create file checksum / hash using extremely fast xxHash algorithm.
 You can create 64 bit and 128 bit (new XXH3) hashes, and output it to the screen via dialog or write to a file.

+Supported languages: Dutch, English, Russian
+Adding support for your language is very simple: just add `Name[xx]=…` for it in `.desktop` file and create a pull request :wink:

+---

 This project uses xxHash.
 Please, make sure `xxhash` package is installed.
 XXH3 became stable in version 0.8.0, so I recommend this version or newer.

 xxHash 0.8+ is available in Ubuntu 20.10+, Debian 11+, Fedora 32+, Arch, openSUSE Tumbleweed, etc.